tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ![[Pasted image 20240927102510.png | 350]]

 Do not forget to set max-width!
+It is a goodpractice.
-Unless you want intentionaloy some element (eg)
+Unless you want intentionaly some element (eg. picture go edge to edge).
+If an element do not have max width, you should document it.